Privacy Policy

 Who Can See Your Data

-Your messages are visible only to you and the other party in that conversation.
+Your direct messages are visible only to you and the other party in that conversation.
+Content you contribute to a Study Room is visible only to the accepted members of that room.

 We do not sell your personal data to third parties.
 We do not share your personal data with advertisers.